This Version Posted: September 21, 2020

 - If you are sick, avoid visits to care facilities like long-term care homes, retirement homes, supportive housing, and hospices.
 Stay home and use Ontario’s online COVID-19 Screening Tool to see what additional care you may need.

-- For essential trips (like getting groceries), sanitize/wash your hands when entering or exiting building.
+- Sanitize/wash your hands when entering or exiting building.
 Avoid long lineups.
 Use tap to pay instead of handling money.

 - Do NOT use public transit if you are sick.
 Self-isolate at home right away.

-- If you must use public transit, wash hands often, keep a two-metre distance between other passengers and aim to travel in non-peak hours.
+- If you must use public transit, wash hands often, keep a two-metre distance between other passengers, wear a non-medical mask and aim to travel in non-peak hours.

-Remember: While you may not feel sick, and while these measures may seem inconvenient, they are important to reduce the spread of COVID-19 to those who are more vulnerable, including seniors and people with compromised immune systems.
+Remember: While you may not feel sick, and while these measures may seem inconvenient, they are important to reduce the spread of COVID-19.

 Download and print resources below: